sassoftware/viya4-iac-gcp/docs/user/KubernetesVersions.md

 - 1.15.12-gke.6002
 ```

-**NOTE**: This value will also be the value applied to the compute nodes of your cluster.
+**NOTE**: This value will also be the value applied to the compute nodes of your custer.

 From here you would take one of these values and set the `kubernets_version` variable in your tfvars files like this: